Labfox/Cours/docs/english/main.md

 d.
 What did you draw ?
 e.
 With who have you gone to the cinema ?
 f.
 When did you visited this museum ?

+Last summer, I started being the main maintainer of a library, however, I didn't swam.